KunalxKushwaha/Weather-App/README.md

 🌡️ Display temperature in Celsius or Fahrenheit.

-☁️ Shows weather description and icon
+☁️ Shows weather description and icon.

 💧 Displays humidity and wind speed